 We have, since our inception, worked to create a high-performing, inclusive and diverse workforce, which is a core element of our operating culture.
 We have deliberately sought to secure top talent with a diversity of thought, experiences and backgrounds who are committed to making a difference in the lives of patients with neuroscience diseases.
 We believe that, by embracing differences, we have a unique advantage in challenging the status quo to apply innovative thinking to long-existing medical challenges.
-As of February 28, 2022, our workforce was self-reportedly approximately 49% women and approximately 52% Asian, Hispanic, Latino, Black or African American, and our senior leadership was 68% women or minorities, reflecting the workforce we strive to create throughout the company.
+As of February 28, 2023, our workforce was self-reportedly approximately 53% women and approximately 54% Asian, Hispanic, Latino, Black or African American, and women or minorities made up more than 60% of our senior leadership, reflecting the workforce we strive to create throughout the company.